naasking/Dapper.Compose/README.md

 				});

-The _ parameter corresponds to the `select @@ROWCOUNT` line in the MarkNoteRead query, which isn't typically used so it's just discarded.
+The _ parameter corresponds to the `select @@ROWCOUNT` line in the MarkEmailRead query, which isn't typically used so it's just discarded.

 Here you can see how you can combine sequences of sophisticated queries so you only need one round-trip to the server.